 Our music director, Sarah Bowker, is available to help select and perform music appropriate for your wedding ceremony upon request.

 Please contact us to discuss your interest in arranging a wedding.

 Funeral services can be performed at St. George’s or at the funeral home of your choice.

 There are many different options for memorial and funeral services from a solemn funeral rite to a joyful celebration of life.
 When making arrangements, our clergy will meet with you to help design a meaningful and sacred funeral service that is respectful of the deceased and celebrates the hope that is found in the death and resurrection of our Lord Jesus Christ.

 For funerals at the church, we offer the services of our music director and our parish hall for a reception afterwards.
 The reception may be catered by the parish community or by an outside agency.
-Arrangements for a reception will be made with Rev’d Keith.
+Arrangements for a reception will be made with Rev’d Sarah.

 To discuss funeral arrangements please contact us.